-Top 5 3rd Quarter Trades of EN - GuruFocus.com
+Top 5 3rd Quarter Trades of En - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ENTERPRISE FINANCIAL SERVICES CORP’s top five trades of the quarter.
+According to GuruFocus data, these were Energy Opportunities Capital Management, LLC’s top five trades of the quarter.

-The guru sold out of their 186,668-share investment in ARCA:IWB.
-Previously, the stock had a 9.24% weight in the equity portfolio.
-Shares traded for an average price of $218.33 during the quarter.
+The guru established a new position worth 8,635 shares in ARCA:URNM, giving the stock a 1.81% weight in the equity portfolio.
+Shares traded for an average price of $67.44 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 96,915-share investment in ARCA:IWF.
-Previously, the stock had a 5.05% weight in the equity portfolio.
-Shares traded for an average price of $234.63 during the quarter.
+The guru sold out of their 21,050-share investment in ARCA:URA.
+Previously, the stock had a 1.12% weight in the equity portfolio.
+Shares traded for an average price of $20.88 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 25.38 and a price-book ratio of 8.64.
+In terms of valuation, Global X Uranium ETF has a price-earnings ratio of 10.11 and a price-book ratio of 1.59.

-The guru sold out of their 196,770-share investment in ARCA:IJR.
-Previously, the stock had a 4.33% weight in the equity portfolio.
-Shares traded for an average price of $96.67 during the quarter.
+The guru sold out of their 4,510-share investment in ARCA:USO.
+Previously, the stock had a 1.04% weight in the equity portfolio.
+Shares traded for an average price of $73.18 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.